grizk4/evGP2020/README.md

 4) sys - This is the system package.
 The command: "roslaunch sys sys.launch" launches the master ROS node along with the launch files from the cepton_ros, inertial_sense_ros, turtlesim, and turtlesim_cleaner packages, effectively initiating all the required nodes for the interactive simulation

 NOTE: To effectively utilize any of these packages in ROS, user should download ROS kinetic with roscpp & rospy as dependencies.

+All remote control files, meant to be run on a Raspberry Pi, are in the C++ folder.